JKG Afternoon Community: Kindergarten-5th Grade

 Monday-Thursday

-• Hebrew Time (Ivrit): You won’t see JKG teachers standing in front of a chalkboard!
-Our interactive and experiential lessons inspire students to learn Hebrew through sports, art, and games.
+Hebrew Time (Ivrit): You won’t see JKG teachers standing in front of a chalkboard!
+Our interactive and experiential lessons inspire students to learn Hebrew through art and games.

-• Community Time (Z’man Kehilah): Each day we come together to sing Jewish songs, learn about our weekly Jewish theme, and learn our Hebrew Word of the Week.
+Community Time (Z’man Kehilah): Each day we come together to sing Jewish songs, learn about the weekly Jewish theme, and learn the Hebrew Word of the Week.

 Friday - It’s Shabbat!

-• Shabbat Activity Time (Peulot): Our Friday activities focus on Jewish values and Shabbat learning.
-We may decorate cards for sick children, pack hygiene kits for the homeless, or tend to the garden – all of which are connected to different Jewish values and/or Shabbat.
+Shabbat Activity Time (Peulot): Our Friday activities focus on Jewish values and Shabbat learning.
+We may decorate cards for sick children, pack hygiene kits for the homeless, or tend to the garden.
+Everything we do is connected to Jewish values and/or Shabbat.
 Sometimes we even make challah!